LocalResearchGroup/llm-foundry/docs/Quick Starts.md

 ...
 ```

-Something like the following evaluation:
+something like the following during evaluation:

 ```
 Printing complete results for all models